 This is teaching and early childhood development.
 This is a nursery school for vulnerable children, and the volunteers would come and teach and play with the children.
 This project could be coupled with the under-five clinic work as they are both early childhood development work.

 This will be a mixture between field work and educational public health talks.
 Field work would be to purify water using chlorine, in collaboration with the District Health Office.
 Talks will include making pamphlets to properly ensure that the message of good hygiene protocol is followed throughout the day and throughout all age groups.

 This will be capacity building within the office.
 Including, strategic planning development, financial management, administrative training (e.g. IT training).

-This can be coupled with resource mobilization, as they are both ‘office work’.
+This can be easily coupled with resource mobilization, as they are both ‘office work’.

 This will include proposal development, partnership development, and fundraising within Blantyre.
 This can be easily coupled with program management and administration, as they are both ‘office work’.

 These include educational and recreational activities.
 Educational: sexual reproductive health training, life planning skills, peer education training, women empowerment, etc. Recreational: sporting tournaments, music clubs, etc. We particularly encourage people to identify which areas they feel they are skilled or interested in and to let us know how these skills can be useful to NAYO’s Youth Development Programmes.
 As with any of NAYO’s projects, we are always looking for people who can offer their expertise and advice.
 If you feel like you can contribute these to any of our programmes, in whatever capacity, then please email us.